fuzyll/libctf/README.md

 The following is a list of features that have yet to be added and/or tested:

-* Building on OSX gives warnings on certain network-related things
 * Haven't actually built on FreeBSD yet
 * Haven't compiled to any architectures other than x86/x86-64
 * Haven't fully tested SCTP and RAW codepaths
-* Haven't fully tested C++ and D bindings (can't get gdc to link properly)
+* Haven't fully tested D bindings (can't get gdc to link properly)
 * Test and/or create bindings to other languages (C#, Java, Python, Ruby, Lua)
 * Currently no support whatsoever for Windows services (in Wine or otherwise)
 * Haven't yet implemented DDTEK's backdoor stuff from DEFCON CTF Finals 19 and 20